eumel8/docs-i18n/doc/myguide/source/zanata.rst

 project.
 Of course, you should join a language team.
 Here are some screenshots from what do you can expect:

+New project:

 .. image:: /_assets/zanata-i18n1.png

+New version:

 .. image:: /_assets/zanata-i18n2.png

+Configure gettext:

 .. image:: /_assets/zanata-i18n3.png

+Configure languages:

 .. image:: /_assets/zanata-i18n4.png

+Add languages to project:

 .. image:: /_assets/zanata-i18n5.png